JulioHey/my-personal-app/README.md

 TODO:

-Organizate all files in the context they need
+    -- Organizate all files in the context they need;

-Add all GameEntities
+    -- Add all GameEntities;

-    --Review all entities, column names, add collumns needed and implement businessRules
+        -- Review all entities, and column names;
+        -- Implement uuid;
+        -- Implement changes;

-Add all UserEntities
+    -- Add all UserEntities;

-Add all AppEntities
+    -- Add all AppEntities;

-Get middleware, with jsonwebtoken and bycript
+    -- Implement Authentication;
+        -- Add admin middlewares;
+        -- User authentication to edit their rows;